vbmobile/mobile-id-wallet-documentation/docs/index.md

 ## Introduction

 The Mobile ID Wallet SDK provides a comprehensive set of tools to manage digital identity documents and boarding passes securely within an app.
 It allows developers to capture and parse documents and boarding passes using the device camera, optionally leveraging RFID for added security.
-Parsed information can be stored in the wallet, retrieved for display, or deleted as needed.
+Parsed information will be stored in the wallet, retrieved for display, or deleted as needed.

 ### Key Features